15 Scams in Thailand and How to Avoid Them

 Tuk tuk on Khao San street in Bangkok

-As I have told you before, avoid taxis and tuk tuks.
+As I mentioned earlier, avoid taxis and tuk tuks if you can.

-In cities like Bangkok in taxis you must ask them to put the meter on, this way you avoid being overcharged.
+In cities like Bangkok, always ask taxi drivers to use the meter to avoid being overcharged.

-In case you like going by tuk tuk or have no choice but to take a taxi in other places outside the cities, Negotiate in advance the price you are going to pay.
+If you want the tuk tuk experience or have no choice but to take a taxi outside of the cities, negotiate the fare upfront.

-• If you go with more people, although it may seem strange, make sure the price is for the trip or per person;
+• Price Per Ride or Per Person: If you're traveling with more people, even though it may sound odd, clarify whether the price is for the ride or per person.

 Pedal boats at Lumpini Park in Bangkok